Blendify/blender-manual/trunk/blender_docs/manual/files/import_export/usd.rst

 Universal Scene Description (USD) files can contain complex layering, overriding, and references to other files.
 Blender's USD Exporter takes a much simpler approach.
-When exporting, all supported objects in the scene are exported, optionally limited by their selection state.
+When exporting, all visible, supported objects in the scene are exported, optionally limited by their selection state.
-Blender does not (yet) support exporting USD layers, variants, skeletal animation, etc.
+Blender does not (yet) support exporting invisible objects, USD layers, variants, skeletal animation, etc.

 The following objects can be exported to USD: